Contact ALIC: alic@allegheny.edu

 $625.00

-This course provides foundational skills in blueprint reading and geometric dimensioning and tolerancing (GD&T).
-Students learn to read technical drawings, identify symbols and views, and evaluate specifications and tolerances critical to part function.
+This course develops the ability to interpret manufacturing blueprints to ensure accurate part production, inspection, and quality control in machining and fabrication settings.
+Students will learn to read technical drawings, identify symbols and views, and understand dimensional specifications and tolerances critical to part function and inspection.
 Emphasis is placed on real-world applications in machining, fabrication, and quality control environments.
+Next Cohort Dates TBD

 • Industrial Electrical Systems